-- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified

-We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems.
-We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty.

-- SENSO online filtering and monitoring systems is in place.
-IT has been chosen because of its sensitivity to 'trigger' words and provides specific information to the DSL of any inappropriate consent or potential inappropriate content that has been accessed. - It details the 'trigger', user, time and date of the incident.

-- Firewall system is in place to block inappropriate content. - Online monitoring software flags up any 'trigger' words that may lead children to inappropriate content.
+- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - SENSO online filtering and monitoring systems is in place.
+IT has been chosen because of its sensitivity to 'trigger' words and provides specific information to the DSL of any inappropriate consent or potential inappropriate content that has been accessed. - o It details the 'trigger', user, time and date of the incident. - o Firewall system is in place to block inappropriate content. - Online monitoring software flags up any 'trigger' words that may lead children to inappropriate content.
 These are flagged up to the HT to be reviewed and a weekly report is generated.
 Anything not a false positive is investigated and appropriate action taken in line with school behaviour policies and Staff Handbook.